Connect with us

 Traction Plan (Next 12–18 Months):

-1. Q3: Finalize prototype and onboard AI model
+1. Q3: Finalize prototype and onboard AI models

 2. Q4: Test flights in Panama (food forest zones)